Auto industry frets about more fuel mileage fiascos like Hyundai's

-LOS ANGELES Hyundai Motor Co's (005380.KS) admission that it overstated fuel economy claims on several of its top-selling cars has the industry worried, with speculation rife among executives and analysts at the Los Angeles auto show that more automakers may have to do the same.
+LOS ANGELES Nov 29 Hyundai Motor Co's admission that it overstated fuel economy claims on several of its top-selling cars has the industry worried, with speculation rife among executives and analysts at the Los Angeles auto show that more automakers may have to do the same.

 "I think we might see more of this," said Jake Fisher, the head of automotive testing at Consumer Reports.
 "There are other vehicles that don't really stack up to the EPA estimates."